 We focus on the positive.

-For each student, we create a positive behavior support plan that rewards problem-solving, makes each girl accountable for her behavior and decisions, and supports her efforts in social, academic, and vocational settings.
+For each student, we create a positive behavior support plan that rewards problem-solving, makes each individual accountable for behavior and decisions, and supports efforts in social, academic, and vocational settings.

 We keep the momentum going.

 Residential treatment at Charlton is integrated throughout a student’s entire day—from time spent in our residence cottages, to classroom experiences, and from extracurricular activities to, of course, a wide range of clinical interventions.

 At The Charlton School, we focus on delivering the right treatment—one that’s individualized and customized specifically to the needs of each student.
 We base each student’s program on an ongoing functional behavior assessment, monitoring progress and enhancing or adjusting our therapies as necessary.